- Maldives Local Islands: What to Expect + Which to Visit

-Alcohol, pornography, and other religion items are banned
+Alcohol, pornography, and other religious items are banned

 Maldives is a Muslim country and consequently, a lot of things are banned.
-It should be known that alcohol are not allowed on local islands at all.
-In addition, any none-Muslim religion items are banned and preaching of any kind is a criminal offense.
+It should be known that alcohol is not allowed on local islands at all.
+In addition, any none-Muslim religious items are banned and preaching of any kind is a criminal offense.
 The same goes for pornography.

 Bring your modest wardrobe